Epstein–Barr virus: Multiple sclerosis

+Chromosomal breakage and cancer

 It has been found that EBNA1 may induce chromosomal breakage in the 11th chromosome, specifically in the 11q23 region between the FAM55D gene and FAM55B, which EBNA-1 appears to have a high affinity for due to its DNA-binding domain having an interest in a specific palindromic repeat in this section of the genome.
 While the cause and exact mechanism for this is unknown, the byproduct results in errors and breakage of the chromosomal structure as cells stemming from the line of the tainted genome undergo mitosis.
 Since genes in this area have been implicated in leukemia and is home to a tumor suppressor gene that is modified or not present in most tumor gene expression, it's been hypothesized that breakage in this area is the main culprit behind the cancers that EBV increases the chance of.
 The breakage is also dose-dependent; a person with a latent infection will have less breakage than a person with a novel or reactivated infection, since EBNA1 levels in the nucleus and nucleolus are higher during active attack of the body because of the constant replication and takeover of cells in the body.

 The complexities of Epstein–Barr virus (EBV) persistence and its integration into host genomes have been explored.
 Research involving tissue samples from individuals with various conditions revealed that viral sequences were highly conserved, indicating long-term persistence from dominant strains.
 Notably, EBV was found to integrate into the host genome in cases of malignancies, including mantle cell lymphoma, where a significant integration event was observed involving the EBV LMP-1 gene and chromosome 17.
 This integration likely occurred via microhomology-mediated end joining, suggesting a potential mechanism through which EBV may influence tumorigenesis.
 Moreover, instances of high viral loads and accompanying genetic diversity were noted in patients with active disease, underscoring the virus's dynamic nature within the host and its possible contribution to the progression of EBV-associated cancers.

+Host control of persistent infection

+Several environmental factors associate with increased EBV viral load in blood, including HIV positivity and smoking.

+Besides environmental factors, the genetic composition of the infected human affects EBV viral load in blood.
+This includes variants at 28 loci, where the strongest effect is mediated by variants at the Major Histocompatibility Complex (MHC), which harbours the Human Leukocyte Antigens (HLA) genes.
+The other 27 loci contribute to viral load as well and these are often located at genes that have known functions within the immune system, such as the CTLA4 or ERAP2 genes.